 One final piece of troubleshooting advice.
 By default, the Form is set to receive responses.
 However, below the three dots you will see an option to toggle the Form’s ability to Accept Responses.
 If that is toggled to the off position, your students will not be able to complete the Form.
 That is probably the question I receive most often, so when you are having trouble, check to make sure your Form can Accept Responses!
 You will know it is toggled to “On” when it changes color.

 I hope this post helps you know whether Google Forms are a good choice for your classroom.
-For more information on this topic, check out my blog post about Assigning Google Forms through Google Classroom.
-Here are just a few of my Google Forms with embedded videos for you to check out.
+For more information on this topic, check these blog posts:

 As a fifth-grade teacher, I’m becoming more and more convinced that fractions are the hill students die on.
 This conviction comes from my experience as a teacher, and also as a student.
 A little flash to the past….